top of page

 So wait, which way does Paul lean?
 Is it right or wrong?
 Is it good or bad?
 On the one hand, he says let no one judge you for celebrating these things, as abstaining from them is false humility, but in another place he says don't be bound to these celebrations because it's bondage to an old covenant?

-But the answer is in the binding.
-You cannot be bound to these things.
+The answer is in the binding.
 You cannot be compelled to celebrate a given season, and you cannot be compelled to abstain.
 Romans 14 sums this issue up rather well, telling us that ultimately, it all comes down to one's personal conscience.
 We may, as verse 5 says, esteem one day (in this case, Christmas) above another, we may esteem all days alike.
 The key is "...Let each be fully convinced in his own mind.
 He who observes the day, observes it to the Lord; and he who does not observe the day, to the Lord he does not observe it...." (v5-6a).
 To that end, we are not permitted to judge each other.

 There is one caveat.
-It is permissible to celebrate anything the conscience permits, but it is not permissible to celebrate that which the conscience does not permit.
+It is permissible to celebrate anything your own conscience permits, but it is not permissible to celebrate that which your own conscience does not permit.
 To that end, the chapter concludes "...whatever is not from faith is sin."
 So what if you're not celebrating Christmas from faith?
 What if you've been convinced that it is somehow immoral to celebrate Christmas?
 Well, if you do it anyway, now it is a sin.

 Conscience can't purify everything